 Many of the exhibits have interactive elements and provide a ton of information on the effects of the war.
 It is a vast museum, so be sure to dedicate a few hours there to ensure you get the most out of your experience.

-Wander through Saint Louis Cemetery
+13. Wander through a Cemetery

 I love cemeteries and this historic cemetery is beautiful yet eerie with its above ground graves and mausoleums (because of the high water table in New Orleans).
+No. 1 has the vaults of Voodoo queen Marie Levaux and actor Nicolas Cage, see his pyramid below.

 This nine-foot pyramid tomb belongs to actor Nicolas Cage, who bought it in 2010 and was recently spotted coming back for a look at his future resting place!

-Visit Congo Square and Louis Armstrong Park
+15. Visit Congo Square and Louis Armstrong Park

 Not many visitors to New Orleans find this spot in Louis Armstrong Park, but it’s a must-see when I host tour groups to NOLA.
 This little area of the park is the birthplace of jazz music.